The ZURU Nightglow

-Join us for a night full of fun and entertainment for the whole family - with live music from 4pm on the main stage, amusement rides, a wide range of food options to satisfy any taste bud, a fantastic hot air balloon glow show, topped with Hamilton's biggest fireworks display!
+Join us for a night full of fun and entertainment for the whole family - with live music from 4pm on the main stage, amusement rides, a wide range of food options to satisfy any taste bud, a fantastic hot air balloon glow show, topped with the Waitomo Fireworks Extravaganza!
 So bring along a rug, collapsible chair and picnic and enjoy Hamilton's biggest night out for FREE!

 Check out our awesome lineup for 2020!

 4.15pm–5.15pm: Simon Hirst

 Simon Hirst is a singer/songwriter from Hamilton, New Zealand.
 His songwriting has had critics draw comparisons to the likes of REM, and NZ's own music royalty Neil Finn.
 His debut album 'Feet of God', released in 2018, received widespread praise from critics and the public alike, gaining radio rotation on the hugely popular US college radio scene.
 2019 has seen him support Mitch James, Dave Dobbyn, and continue to draw larger live audiences himself.
 With his sophomore album written, he heads back into the studio in February 2020.